Black Women and Environmental Justice

 - Vinyl flooring

 Phthalates are extremely common.
-One specific phthalate, known by the abbreviation DEHP, can be found in detectable levels in almost every single person living in the United States.
-Annually, two million tons of DEHP is produced in industries worldwide.
+One specific phthalate, known by the abbreviation DEHP, can be found in detectable levels in almost every person living in the United States.
+Annually, two million tons of DEHP are produced in industries worldwide.

-Although phthalate exposure has not been extensively studied in humans, adverse health effects have been seen in laboratory studies with animals.
-These studies have shown that they are endocrine-disrupting and androgen blocking chemicals.
-This means that they can both mimic female reproductive hormones and suppress the activity of male sex hormones, according to Zero Breast Cancer.
+Although phthalate exposure has not been extensively studied in humans, laboratory studies show adverse health effects in animals.
+These studies have demonstrated that phthalates are endocrine-disrupting and androgen-blocking chemicals.
+This means that they can both mimic female reproductive hormones and suppress the activity of male reproductive hormones.

-According to the CDC, the levels of phthalates in personal care products is much lower than the amount that animals in the laboratory are exposed to.
-However, there have not been enough studies conducted on low-level chronic exposure to phthalates in humans for conclusive evidence that regularly using products containing these chemicals is safe for our bodies.
+According to the CDC, the levels of phthalates in personal care products are much lower than the amount that animals in the laboratory are exposed to.
+However, scientists have not conducted enough studies on low-level chronic exposure to phthalates to conclude that using products containing these chemicals is safe for humans.

-According to Clean Water Action, a partner of RSP, flame retardants are a group of chemicals found in many household products, including furniture, electronics, car seats, strollers, pillows and toys.
+According to Clean Water Action, another partner of RSP, flame retardants are a group of chemicals, including phthalates, found in many household products, including electronics, furniture, car seats, strollers, pillows, and toys.
 Originally, these substances were added to furniture and children’s products due to California’s 1975 flammability standard TB-117.
-This law required that products that contain polyurethane foam be able to resist an open flame for 12 seconds.
-Chemical manufacturing companies convinced California regulators that these chemicals were necessary in a large variety of other products as well and because California has such a large consumer market, these became the standards across the whole country.
+This law required that products containing polyurethane foam be able to resist an open flame for 12 seconds.
+Chemical manufacturing companies convinced California regulators that these chemicals were necessary in a large variety of other products as well, and because California has such a large consumer market, these became the standards across the whole country.
 However, research has shown that chemical flame retardants do not actually slow the spread of fire in real-life situations.
 Research has also shown that these chemicals are dangerous to human health.
-Flame retardant chemicals are associated with cancer, learning and developmental disabilities in children, and many more health issues.
+Flame retardant chemicals are associated with learning and developmental disabilities in children, neurological damage, cancer, and other serious health issues.

-On January 1st, 2021 Governor Charlie Baker signed the Children and Firefighters Protection Act into law.
-Elizabeth Saunders, the Massachusetts Director for Clean Water Action, says “The passage of this bill will contribute to the well being of our most vulnerable as well as all Massachusetts residents.”
-This act bans 11 toxic flame retardant chemicals from children’s products, mattresses, residential furniture, carpeting and window coverings.
+On January 1st, 2021, Massachusetts Governor Charlie Baker signed the Children and Firefighters Protection Act into law.
+Though the law affects countless others, it is focused on firefighters because the particularly toxic smoke that comes from these burning chemicals in a house fire are linked to various cancers disproportionately affecting firefighters.
+This act bans 11 toxic flame-retardant chemicals from children’s products, mattresses, residential furniture, carpeting, and window coverings.
 Additionally, it gives the Department of Environmental Protection the authority to ban additional flame retardants that are hazardous to human health and the environment.